 The Inboard was about on par with the Metroboard for stopping distance, taking 35' to come to a complete stop from moderate speed (12 mph).
 It did a little worse than the Metroboard when came to controlling speed on the downhills, going a little bit faster with the brakes fully engaged on a 15% grade hill.

-Rounding out the back of the pack were the Halo Board and Blink S deserving a 2 out of 10 for their subpar performances in this metric.
+Rounding out the back of the pack was the Blink S, deserving a 2 out of 10 for its subpar performances in this metric.
 The Blink S did extremely poorly, taking over 50' to come to a complete stop in our test — less effective than dragging your feet.
-The Halo Board didn't fare any better, taking a comparable distance to stop.
-Both of these boards did very badly on controlling speed for a downhill descent, failing to slow you down on even the slightest of inclines.

 It can be difficult to narrow down the field of electric skateboards to the right product for you, as these items can be a significant investment and have a wide spread of capabilities and features.
 Hopefully, this review has helped you make the perfect selection and find a board that you will be happy with for years to come.